CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/create-argocd-application-browser.md

 ## Using ArgoCD from your browser to set up an application

-To get ArgoCD to synchronize a directory with YAML manifests into creating resoruces in our cluster, we need a custom resources, set up by ArgoCD, called an application.
+To get ArgoCD to synchronize a directory with YAML manifests into creating resoruces in our cluster, we need to create a resource from a custom resource definition, set up by ArgoCD, called an application.
 Later, we'll think about alternative ways we might create applications.
 For the moment, we'll use the ArgoCD user interface in the browser.

+### Authenticating

 First, we need to reach the application.
 Because you set up your development cluster to listen for ingress on port 8080 and installed ArgoCD to use ingress, you should be able to get to the site on http://localhost:8080.
 Try this and see if you get the ArgoCD user interface.
 Ask for help if you experience trouble.